anhbanlinhle/immortal-kombat/README.md

 - cd into this project
-- run the following command line:
+- run the following commands:
 ```bash
 make
 ```